Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Observer Analysis

 where $y_p = h_p(X)$ and $\hat{y}_p = h_p(\hat{X})$ are the true and estimated position measurements \eqref{eq:gnss_measurement_pos}, $y_v = h_v(X)$ and $\hat{y}_v = h_v(\hat{X})$ are the true and estimated position measurements \eqref{eq:gnss_measurement_vel}, $y_m = h_m(X)$ is the true magnetometer measurement \eqref{eq:magnetometer_measurement}, and $C_p = (0 \; 1)^\top, C_v = (1 \; 0)^\top \in \R^{2 \times 1}$.
 Suppose that the input $U$ is bounded, the state $X$ is uniformly continuous and bounded, and the vectors

-are persistently exciting according to \eqref{eq:persitenty_exciting}.
-Then, \begin{enumerate} \item The innovation terms \eqref{eq:full_observer_cor} are bounded and uniformly continuous in time. \item The combined velocity and position error $V_{\bar{E}}$ is globally exponentially stable to zero. \item The attitude error $R_{\bar{E}}$ is almost-globally asymptotically and locally exponentially stable to the identity.
+are directionally persistently exciting according to \eqref{eq:persistently_exciting}.
+Then, \begin{enumerate} \item The correction terms \eqref{eq:full_observer_cor} are bounded and uniformly continuous in time. \item \changeVersionOne{The origin of the combined velocity and position error $V_{\bar{E}}$ is globally exponentially stable}. \item The attitude error $R_{\bar{E}}$ is almost-globally asymptotically and locally exponentially stable to the identity.
 The stable and unstable equilibria of $\bar{E}$ are given by

 \item If the error converges to the identity, $\vert \bar{E} - I_5 \vert \to 0$, then the state estimate converges to the system state, $\vert X - \hat{X} \vert \to 0$. \end{enumerate} \end{theorem}

 \begin{proof} Observe that the proposed correction terms are simply the sum of the correction terms proposed in Lemmas \ref{lem:gps_correction_V}, \ref{lem:gps_correction_R}, \ref{lem:velocity_correction}, and \ref{lem:mag_correction}.
 It follows from Theorem \ref{thm:combined_corrections} that the cost function \eqref{eq:lyapunov_function} is a Lyapunov function for the error system, and its equilibrium set is the intersection of the individual equilibrium sets.
 Note that this Theorem requires only that $k_p, k_c > 0, K_q \in \Sym_+(2)$ while the remaining gains $k_v, k_d, k_m$ may be set equal to zero; hence, this proof remains valid even when $k_v = k_d = k_m = 0$.